 The Ranger Team

-The team work year round to maintain all of these sites for local residents, visitors and wildlife.
+The team ( two full time staff plus long term / part time volunteers) work year round to maintain all of these sites for local residents, visitors and wildlife.
 Duties include footpath maintenance, habitat management, coppicing, lakeside erosion repair, health and safety inspections and litter picking.

 - Gateway Centre